gvolpe/sbt-nix.g8/README.md

   }
 ```

-Where `pkgs.nix` defines an *exact* version of the Nixpkgs (more on this later).
+Where `pkgs.nix` defines an *exact* version of the Nixpkgs (more on this [later](#pinning-nixpkgs)).
 The important part is that every member of the team will have access to the exact same packages.

 **Avoid global installation of Java, Sbt & any other binary**

 > Instead of installing binaries from the web, let Nix manage your dependencies.
 This is crucial when working in big teams.
 We will no longer hear "it compiles on my machine".

-The benefit is even greater if you work on cross-teams where everybody shares the same `shell.nix` to run the full application.
+The benefit is even greater when you work on diverse teams where everybody shares the same `shell.nix` to run the full application.
 For example, at work we declare all the dependencies for frontend, backend and infrastructure such as `jdk`, `nodejs` and `kubectl`, among others.

 It is very appealing for new members joining the team!
 On day one, all they need to do is to git-clone the project, install Nix, run `nix-shell` and all the project's dependencies will become available.
 Isn't that great?

-We can also use [nix-direnv](https://github.com/nix-community/nix-direnv) so that we don't even need to run `nix-shell`.
+We can also use [nix-direnv](https://github.com/nix-community/nix-direnv) so that we don't even need to run `nix-shell` every time.
 Upon entering a working directory with a `shell.nix`, all the declared software will become automatically available.
-Magic!
-In fairness, this is what we promote using at work.
+Feels like magic!
+Actually, this is what we promote using at work.

 ### Reproducible CI builds